RSIP4SH/GTF/README.md

 # GTF
-Infrared and visible image fusion via gradient transfer and total variation minimization
+Code for Infrared and visible image fusion via gradient transfer and total variation minimization